 Existing volunteers vary from students looking to gain experience to residents wanting to get involved with looking after their local environment and the newly retired with time to spare.

 Volunteers must be aged 18 or over.
-Vulnerable individuals and children aged 16 or over may only attend if accompanied by a responsible adult.
+Vulnerable individuals may only attend if accompanied by a responsible adult.
 Please speak to the task leader before attending.

 Click here to see our volunteer guidelines for more information.